baopham/3ree-monopoly-deal/README.md

 TODOs
 -----

+- [ ] Fix bug when paying using properties / house / hotel...
+- [ ] There should be a place for cards like house and hotel e.g. payer pays using a property card -> set is no longer a full set -> house and hotel cards should go to a different place
-- [ ] Collect all the card images
+- [x] Collect all the card images
 - [x] Sound notification for payment notice
-- [ ] Draw 5 cards when hand is empty
 - [x] Game history log
 - [x] Show who played the last card
 - [x] Action counter